finite-sample/stableboost/README.md

 | Ensembling over multiple fits       | Average predictions across K shuffles                    | Smooths variance; improves stability | Higher training + inference cost          |
 | Use inherently stable learners      | CatBoost (ordered boosting); LightGBM deterministic mode | Near-zero drift out of the box       | May require reengineering and tuning      |

 > ℹ️ The `exact` method performs greedy split finding by checking all possible thresholds for each feature value—no binning or approximation.
-It is more stable but much slower than the histogram-based default.
+It eliminates histogram-induced variance, but subsampling can still introduce model differences unless disabled.

 ---